ska-1/ML-algorithms-from-scratch/README.md

 Understanding machine learning algorithms at a granular level is crucial for grasping their mechanics and effectively applying them.
 This project offers straightforward implementations of various machine learning algorithms using Python and foundational libraries like NumPy.

+## Project Structure

+- **models**: Contains subfolders for different types of learning:
+  - **Deep Learning**: Implementations of neural networks and related algorithms.
+  - **Supervised Learning**: Algorithms like Linear Regression, Logistic Regression, Decision Trees, etc.
+  - **Unsupervised Learning**: Algorithms like k-Means Clustering and Principal Component Analysis.
+- **utils**: Contains utility functions and helper scripts used across different models.
+- **README.md**: Documentation file for the project.
+- **requirements.txt**: Lists the dependencies required to run the project.
+- **setup.py**: A script for packaging and installing the project.

 ## Implemented Algorithms

 The repository includes implementations of the following algorithms: